idominikosgr/VibeKit-VDK-CLI/README.md

 ```bash
 curl -fsSL https://raw.githubusercontent.com/idominikosgr/CodePilotRules/main/install.sh | sh -s -- --upgrade
 ```
 *Note: The upgrade process preserves `03-mcp-configuration.mdc`.
-If new standard MCP servers are added to CodePilotRules in the future, you may need to manually update your `03-mcp-configuration.mdc` or ask the AI to regenerate it.*
+If new standard MCP servers are added to Vibe Coding Rules in the future, you may need to manually update your `03-mcp-configuration.mdc` or ask the AI to regenerate it.*

 ## Contributing

-Contributions to CodePilotRules are welcome and appreciated!
+Contributions to Vibe Coding Rules are welcome and appreciated!
 You can help improve this project in various ways:

 1. **Fork and clone** the repository
 2. **Create a feature branch** for your changes (`git checkout -b feature/amazing-feature`)
 3. **Make your changes** following the existing style and format
 4. **Test extensively** before submitting:
-   - Verify the rules work with compatible AI tools (e.g., Cursor)
+   - Verify the rules work with compatible AI tools (e.g., VS Code, Cursor, GitHub Copilot, Claude, Windsurf, etc.)
+   - Test across different IDEs when possible to ensure broad compatibility
    - Test different scenarios and edge cases
    - Document your testing process
 5. **Submit a pull request** with: